RedHatRanger/Git101/labs/03_git_branches.md

-# Lab 3: Branching Essentials
+# Lab 2: Git Branches

 Branching lets you develop features and fixes independently from the main codebase.
 In **Lab 3**, we’ll cover creating branches, switching between them, and merging simple changes.